 - HB 4004 was introduced, allowing payday lenders to offer \$2,500 installment loans (from 90-365 days) with monthly service fees equating to 132% APR. - MCUL opposes HB 4004 and encourages legislators to explore meaningful and nonpredatory solutions to address the need for additional financial products in the market. - Credit unions have long opposed payday lending in general and the expansion of authority for payday licensees into this space.
 Our members are too familiar with the negative effects and cycle of debt that many borrowers experience when using payday loans. - Many credit unions offer alternative products to help borrowers avoid these types of loans, provide free financial counseling and will work with members in their individual situations when they need help.
-The triple-digit APR of this proposed product dwarfs Michigan usury caps, allowable rates for PALs and the rates of legitimate alternative products offered by credit unions.
+The triple-digit APR of this proposed product dwarfs Michigan usury caps, allowable rates for PALs and the rates of legitimate alternative products offered by credit unions. - While this bill incorporates some additional consumer protections, such as "ability to repay" (ATR) requirements, the legislation still allows the high-priced loan to be renewed by another small loan.
+A lender could loan to a borrower that has an outstanding small loan or payday loan from another provider, leaving the window open for cyclical renewals on products that are difficult for vulnerable borrowers to pay back.

-- While this bill incorporates some additional consumer protections, such as "ability to repay" (ATR) requirements, the legislation still allows the high-priced loan to be renewed by another small loan.
-A lender could loan to a borrower that has an outstanding small loan or payday loan from another provider, leaving the window open for cyclical renewals on products that are difficult for vulnerable borrowers to pay back. - The COVID-19 crisis has wreaked havoc on our economy and many people's ability to make ends meet.
+- The COVID-19 crisis has wreaked havoc on our economy and many people's ability to make ends meet.
 The legislature should carefully consider the impact of new lending products, when challenged borrowers are at their most vulnerable.
-Rather, we should be looking at appropriate regulatory relief for traditional financial institutions and ways to foster more affordable emergency consumer lending. - HB 4828 was introduced by Representative Cara Clemente to require that the Department of Insurance and Financial Services (DIFS) study the payday lending industry in the state of Michigan yearly for a period of 7-years. - MCUL supports HB 4828 and believes that a study on the payday lending industry is needed to ascertain the current landscape and evaluate what sort of product (if any) is needed to fill a potential gap.
+Rather, we should be looking at appropriate regulatory relief for traditional financial institutions and ways to foster more affordable emergency consumer lending. - The House Regulatory Reform Committee held it's first hearing on the legislation in February.
+We voiced our opposition to HB 4004 in that committee hearing and will continue to meet with lawmakers on this issue. - HB 4828 was introduced by Representative Cara Clemente to require that the Department of Insurance and Financial Services (DIFS) study the payday lending industry in the state of Michigan yearly for a period of 7-years. - MCUL supports HB 4828 and believes that a study on the payday lending industry is needed to ascertain the current landscape and evaluate what sort of product (if any) is needed to fill a potential gap.